awsdocs/aws-config-developer-guide/doc_source/cloud-trail-cloud-watch-logs-enabled.md

 # cloud\-trail\-cloud\-watch\-logs\-enabled<a name="cloud-trail-cloud-watch-logs-enabled"></a>

-Checks whether AWS CloudTrail trails are configured to send logs to Amazon CloudWatch Logs\.
-The trail is NON\_COMPLIANT if the `CloudWatchLogsLogGroupArn` property of the trail is empty\.
+Checks whether AWS CloudTrail trails are configured to send logs to Amazon CloudWatch logs\.
+The trail is non\-compliant if the CloudWatchLogsLogGroupArn property of the trail is empty\.

 **Identifier:** CLOUD\_TRAIL\_CLOUD\_WATCH\_LOGS\_ENABLED

 **Trigger type:** Periodic

-**AWS Region:** All supported AWS Regions
+**AWS Region:** All supported AWS regions

 **Parameters:**

- None
+expectedDeliveryWindowAge \(Optional\)Type: int
+Maximum age in hours of the most recent delivery to CloudWatch logs that satisfies compliance\.

-## AWS CloudFormation template<a name="w24aac11c29c17c59c15"></a>
+## AWS CloudFormation template<a name="w24aac11c29c17b7c63c15"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.